Skip to main content

 While video-based group therapy is the focus of this article series, telehealth can take a variety of forms as a tool in the treatment of SUD.
 It includes, for example, assessments and modules that can be used at any time as well as telephone-based therapy occurring in real time.4 When implementing social distancing, Strong Recovery quickly pivoted to telehealth by phone to provide individual therapy.
 Not dependent on internet or a video camera, this audio-only approach continues to be the most convenient type of telehealth for some patients.During COVID-19, federal agencies have provided flexibilities around telehealth.
 Medicaid and Medicare have adjusted their reimbursements for telehealth services including therapy by phone, for example, and use of certain video platforms that are not HIPAA compliant has been permitted.
 Providers should remain current on federal and state policies as well as third-party billing considerations as the landscape shifts during and after the pandemic

-Patients can connect with providers & services outside immediate area.
+Patients can connect with providers and services outside immediate area.

-Providers knowledgeable about & engaged with the community
+Providers knowledgeable about and engaged with the community

-Licensing, data security & billing reimbursement may be complex.
+Licensing, data security and billing reimbursement may be complex.

 Less access to evidence-based practices